What Is an RCS Message? Here’s What You Should Know [2023]

 6. Easy Implementation

-RCS messages can be sent over Wi-Fi or mobile data, providing flexibility in how you use the service.
+RCS messages can be sent over Wi-Fi, providing flexibility in how you send messages to people.
 This can be particularly helpful when traveling or in areas with limited cellular coverage.

 8. Enhanced Business Options